Articles of Incorporation and Rules

 2. Notwithstanding the provisions of the preceding paragraph, the Chairman may designate a Director to act as Chairperson

-(Requirements for establishment and resolutions)
+(Requirements for Establishment and Voting)

 2. Directors may not exercise their voting rights or voting rights in writing or by proxy